Scientists dive into 'Midnight Zone' to study dark ocean

 To explore such inhospitable depths, Nekton scientists will board one of the world’s most advanced submersibles, called “Limiting Factor.”

-“What we do know is that beneath 1,000 meters (3,280 feet), there’s no light down there, but a lot of animals … are bioluminescent.
+“What we do know is that beneath 3,280 feet, there’s no light down there, but a lot of animals … are bioluminescent.
 It’s life that glows,” says Nekton mission director Oliver Steeds.

-“The area that we’re going to be researching, it’s one of the most bio-diverse parts of the world’s oceans.
-So what we’re going to find there is unknown,” Steeds recently told The Associated Press in Barcelona, Spain, before sea trials for the submersible and its mother ship.
+“The area that we’re going to be researching, it’s one of the most bio-diverse parts of the world’s oceans.”

-The AP will be covering the expedition exclusively from start to finish.

 Last August, the “Limiting Factor” completed the Five Deeps Expedition, diving to the deepest point in each of the world’s five oceans.
 The deepest was almost 36,000 feet down — deeper than Mount Everest is tall.

-To withstand such crushing pressures, the sub’s two-person crew compartment is wrapped in a 3.5-inch titanium cocoon.
+To withstand such crushing pressures, the sub’s two-person crew compartment is wrapped in a nine-centimeter titanium cocoon.
 It also carries up to 96 hours’ worth of emergency oxygen.

-“There are only five vehicles in the world that can get below 6,000 meters ( 19,685 feet), and only one that can get to the bottom half,” said expedition leader Rob McCallum.
+“There are only five vehicles in the world that can get below 19,685 feet, and only one that can get to the bottom half,” said expedition leader Rob McCallum.
 “So everything we do is new.
 Everything we see is virtually a new discovery.”

+Using sampling, sensor and mapping technology, scientists expect to identify new species and towering seamounts, as well as observe man-made impacts, such as climate change and plastic pollution.

+Last May, when “Limiting Factor” descended to the bottom of the Pacific Ocean’s Mariana Trench, the ocean’s deepest point, its pilot spotted a plastic bag.